-For the tuna-haters out there (I see you), here’s a few pointers:
+For the tuna-haters out there (I see you), here are a few pointers:

 Not all canned tuna fish is created equal.

 Go for the solid tuna and avoid the chunk every time.
-When solid tuna comes out of the can, it actually looks like fish instead of cat food.
-I promise, it makes a huge difference!
+When solid tuna comes out of the can, it looks like fish instead of cat food.
+I promise it makes a huge difference!

 Check what it’s packed in.